 The young dominate the scene, but the old get higher pay

-One takeaway from the report: workers who are about to start or to end their career are more likely to do freelancing.
+One takeaway from the report: workers who are about to start or end their careers are more likely to do freelancing.
 Freelancers nowadays start young (18-24 years old at 21%), though middle-aged workers have the largest share (25-34 at 48%).

 On the same report, freelancers aged 25 to 54 have a bigger tendency to juggle both full-time jobs and freelance gigs.
 Though freelancing can be a satisfying option for them, the security and stability that comes with having a job still attract them, especially when raising their family.

 The location of the freelancers somehow contributes to this.
 Out of the 69% of the respondents who exclusively freelance, most “all-ins” (77%) come from Western Europe.
-Majority of those who split their time, meanwhile, come from Central America and the Middle East.
+The majority of those who split their time, meanwhile, come from Central America and the Middle East.

 Where do they promote?

 Aside from freelance platforms, freelancers also use social media to promote their services.
-Payoneer also reported a rise of freelancers who use this.
-The company reported an average of 74% that promote through social media platforms, 9% higher from two years ago.
+Payoneer also reported a rise in freelancers who use this.
+The company reported an average of 74% that was promoted through social media platforms, 9% higher than two years ago.

 Facebook and LinkedIn still rank first among other platforms.
-However, there has been a rise in freelancers using Instagram, with mobile becoming a dominant platform for promoting.
+However, there has been a rise in freelancers using Instagram, with mobile becoming a dominant platform for promotion.

 The report also covered the importance of experience in the freelancing market.
-Majority of the respondents were bachelor’s degree holders, while nearly one-fifth (19%) completed high school and a quarter (24%) have postgraduate degrees.
+The majority of the respondents were bachelor’s degree holders, while nearly one-fifth (19%) completed high school, and a quarter (24%) have postgraduate degrees.
 Here are some takeaways:

 High school graduates ($22) earn a bit more than college degree holders ($19).
 They find these results consistent with their previous reports.
 This is because employers in the freelance market look at an applicant’s portfolio more than their educational background, as opposed to full-time employment.